BYU-ODH/y-video-back-end/developers_manual.md

     *   There are many other options: [https://gist.github.com/jasongilman/d1f70507bed021b48625](https://gist.github.com/jasongilman/d1f70507bed021b48625)
 *   The back end is equipped with Swagger UI.
 This automatically generates documentation, which serves as a reference for the front end team.
 It can be accessed at [https://yvideo.byu.edu/api/docs](https://yvideo.byu.edu/api/docs).
 Following the pattern of existing endpoints for adding new ones will keep this documentation up-to-date.
 *   To generate visual representations of the database, use DbVisualizer (the free version is fine): [https://www.dbvis.com/](https://www.dbvis.com/).
 Be sure to check “All Tables” and “Referenced Only” when generating the diagram.

+## Common Tasks

+These are some common tasks and the current workflows for executing them.

+### Redeploying the front end without testing

+If the front end has any changes they need deployed, follow these steps on the appropriate server:

+1. $ cd /srv/y-video-back-end/y-video-back-end/yvideo-client
+2. Make sure you're on the correct branch (usually develop)
+3. $ sudo git pull
+4. Check the front end config file: /srv/y-video-back-end/y-video-back-end/yvideo-client/.env.production
+5. $ cd /srv/y-video-back-end/y-video-back-end
+6. $ sudo ./build-front-end.sh
+7. $ sudo lein clean
+8. $ sudo lein uberjar
+9. $ sudo cp target/y-video-back-end.jar ../y-video-back-end.jar
+10. $ sudo systemctl restart y-video-back-end.service

+The changes will be visible after about a minute.

+### Redeploying the back end without testing

+If the back end has any changes that need to be deployed, follow these steps on the appropriate server.
+If the front end has been changed, follow steps 1-6 from above before running lein clean and uberjar.

+1. $ cd /srv/y-video-back-end/y-video-back-end
+2. Make sure you're on the correct branch (usually development)
+3. $ sudo git pull
+4. Check the back end config file: /srv/y-video-back-end/y-video-back-end/env/prod/resources/config.edn
+7. $ sudo lein clean
+8. $ sudo lein uberjar
+9. $ sudo cp target/y-video-back-end.jar ../y-video-back-end.jar
+10. $ sudo systemctl restart y-video-back-end.service

+The changes will be visible after about a minute.

+### Redeploying the front and back ends to the development server

+Redeploying changes to the development server is easier, but takes longer.
+If you want it to go faster, you can skip the testing stage by following the workflows for deploying the front and back ends separately.

+1. $ cd /srv/y-video-back-end/y-video-back-end/yvideo-client
+2. Make sure you're on the correct branch (usually develop)
+3. $ sudo git pull
+4. Check the front end config file: /srv/y-video-back-end/y-video-back-end/yvideo-client/.env.production
+5. $ cd /srv/y-video-back-end/y-video-back-end
+6. $ sudo ./build-stage.sh
+7. If all the tests pass, run: $ sudo systemctl restart y-video-back-end.service

+The changes will be visible after about a minute.

 ## Endpoints